Messina's Orologio Astronomico: witness the daily performance at noon

 Previous

-Messina: a city that’s much more than just the ‘Gate of Sicily’
+Messina: a city that’s more than just the ‘Gate of Sicily’

 Next